mlm625/Base-KMM-App/README.md

 Get from: https://developer.android.com/studio/preview

 ## Temporary Workarounds
+There are couple of temporary workarounds in the project.
+Hopefully these can be removed once the fixes are in place.

+#### KMM shared module compile error: Configuration with name 'testApi' not found.
 - Work around for https://youtrack.jetbrains.com/issue/KT-43944
+- Jetbrains fix has not GA'ed yet.

+#### Jcenter obsolecence
+- Support stops 2/2022.
 - jcenter() is still used.
 Can't be removed until the Kotlinx dependencies move to mavenCentral.

 ## Apple Silicon